 Multi-Dimensional Scaling (MDS) algorithm was used to project the protein sequence similarity data into a low-dimensional space (REF).
-The method has an O(n2) computational complexity to find 3n unknowns from n sequences.
-It can be heuristically solved in several ways including Expectation Maximization (EM) and X2 minimization.
-Here, we used the Sammon X2 optimization approach where terms of the cost function are inversely weighted by the distance (REF).
-The Sammon approach uses a monotone transformation of distances to reduce the dimensionality of data and to allow for a more uniform coverage of the target space by the MDS projections.
+The method has an O(n2) computational complexity to find n unknown 3D vectors X(i) from n sequences i.
+It can be heuristically solved in several ways including Expectation Maximization (EM) and 2 minimization [GCF REFS].
+In this paper, we used the Sammon 2 optimization approach where terms of the cost function are inversely weighted by the distance (REF).
+Experience has found that the increased importance of smaller dissimilarities in Sammon helps studies of clustered sequences.
+Unfortunately the elegant EM SMACOF methods for MDS and our deterministic annealing improvements [GCF REFS] are not directly applicable to Sammon’s objective function given in (1) below.
+We used a highly robust implementation of nonlinear 2 minimization using the well-known Marquardt Levenberg method to regularize Newton’s equations.

+HSammon = i< j=1n (f((i, j)) - d(X(i) , X(j) ))2 / f((i, j) ) (1)

+In equation (1), d is the three dimensional Euclidean metric and (i, j) any measure of the pairwise dissimilarity between sequences i and j.
+In MDS one does not need the formal properties of Euclidean distance measures and one can replace the initial measure of distance by any monotonic transformation of distances [Ref] which is represented by the function f in equation (1).
+We chose heuristically f to reduce the formal dimension of distance data (in this case, from 244 with original (i, j) to 14 for f((i, j) ) after mapping), which allows for a more uniform coverage of the target Euclidean space by the MDS projections.
+In future papers, we will explore different choices for f; for example if f is taken as identity, the high initial dimension implies that essentially all sequences are projected into surface of 3D structure, which lowers the utility of the mapping.
+One choses f to increase the ratio of standard deviation to mean for f((i, j)) and spread out range of pairwise distance values.

+Figure 2: Projected Histograms and Density Map comparing the n2 f(d(i,j)) (abscissa) with mapped distances calculated from Euclidean embedding (ordinate).
+The two histograms on left are identical apart from rotation.

+Figure 2 shows a logarithmic density map of the scatterplot of the original versus the dimension reduced pairwise distances between all points in the CoG sample.
+You see clearly the peak near the diagonal line.
+The excess of points with mapped distances less than original values can be traced to equation (1) dividing by original rather than mapped distance.

 Implementation

-We used a highly parallel traditional MPI with threading intranode for MDS implementation.
-For the MPI implementation we used Twister to support more efficient and broader range of communication collectives (including reduce, gather and broadcast in an MPI language) in the Reduce phase of MapReduce [13].
-In Twister, all communication avoids using the disk space and is built around ActiveMQ, an Apache publish-subscribe environment, in Java Twister and around Azure primitives in the Microsoft cloud.
+We used a scaling parallel traditional MPI with threading intranode for MDS implementation.
+We also used Twister which is a MapReduce extension to support more efficient and broader range of communication collectives (including reduce, gather and broadcast in an MPI language) in the Reduce phase of MapReduce [13].
+In Twister, all communication avoids using intermediate disk and is built around ActiveMQ, an Apache publish-subscribe environment, in Java Twister and around Azure primitives in the Microsoft cloud.

 The method was applied to obtain a three dimensional projection of 100,000 protein sequences from well-characterized COG clusters.
 Pairwise distances were calculated using an MPI implementation of the Needleman-Wunsch (NW) alignment algorithm.
+In later papers, we will compare NW with alternative dissimilarity measures from Blast and Smith Waterman Gotoh.
 Note that generally used software for NWare rather inefficient.
 Hence, we implemented a parallel distance computation on the 24-core node system.
 The efficiency of the parallel distance computation was less than that of MDS due to saturation of memory bandwidth.